 The answer is a professional repair kit.
 Of course, there are so many of them out there and not all of them are the best quality for their price range.
 Here is a look at a few of the more popular repair kits on the market:

-Tear – Aid: this repair kit can be used only on the vinyl parts of your air mattress, so if the leak is on the textile area, you’re out of luck.
+Tear – Aid type B: this repair kit can be used only on the vinyl parts of your air mattress, so if the leak is on the textile area, you’re out of luck.
 For under ten dollars, you get an instant adhesive and a patch that won’t pull off when stretched.
 According to the manufacturers, this repair kit stops tears from spreading throughout the material.
 Also, it won’t lead to discoloration over time and, more importantly, they glue is solid, not liquid, so it won’t run all over the place when you use it.
 On the downside, the process of using the Tear – Aid is rather complicated, requiring a thorough cleaning of the area before applying the glue and the vinyl patch, which won’t stick to your air mattress otherwise.
-However, customers have reported that even after cleaning the problem area multiple times, the glue won’t work properly.
+However, customers have reported and we’ve seen it in testing that even after cleaning the problem area multiple times, the glue won’t work properly.